edward3862/CariMe-pytorch/readme.md

 # CariMe-pytorch

-The official pytorch implementation of our TMM paper "CariMe: Unpaired Caricature Generation with Multiple Exaggerations"
+The official pytorch implementation of our TMM paper CariMe: Unpaired Caricature Generation with Multiple Exaggerations.

 ![examples](images/examples.png)